Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when a user clicks on the All Cars link in the main nav bar, user is directed to the all products page. | When a user clicks on the All Cars link in the main nav bar, user is directed to the all products page. | PASS
 Ensure when a user clicks on the car category link in the card of the products page they are then taken to the page that holds that category of cars. | When a user clicks on the car category link in the card of the products page they are then taken to the page that holds that category of cars. | PASS
 Ensure when a user hovers over a badge, the colours invert. | When a user hovers over a badge, the colours invert. [badges hover](wireframes/badges_hover.png) | PASS
+Ensure Back-To-Top button takes the user back to the top of the page when clicked. | Back-To-Top button takes the user back to the top of the page when clicked. | PASS

 ---